Graylog2/documentation/pages/installation/os/centos.rst

     - Elasticsearch ``sudo semanage port -a -t http_port_t -p tcp 9200``
 - enable MongoDB ``sudo semanage port -a -t mongod_port_t -p tcp 27017``

+If you run a single server environment with :ref:`NGINX or Apache proxy <configuring_webif_nginx>`, enabling the Graylog API is enough.
+All other rules are only needed in a multi server setup.

 .. hint:: Depending on your setup you might need additional rules to have a running Setup